Bee Pollen and Allergies

 We recommend bee pollen for allergies and other benefits, but always under controlled and supervised conditions.

-For more information on bee pollen we recommend that you download our free ebook [download ebook] – which offers more reference information on bee pollen and its many benefits.
+For more information we recommend that you download our free ebook [download ebook] – which offers more reference information on this topic.